mariadb-corporation/mdbci/docs/src/general_configuration/configuration_files.md

 ## MDBCI configuration files

-Configuration files are located in `~/.config/mdbci/`.
+Configuration files are located in `~/.config/mdbci/` or in `config` directory of the project.

 Full list of configuration files:
 * [boxes](#boxes),